Rat431/ColdHook/README.md

         - `OutErrorCode`

-            A pointer to a variable that will recieve the error id if the function fails.
+            A pointer to a variable that will receive the error id if the function fails.
 This paramater can be **NULL**.

     -  #### Return value